Belo4ka0798/VKBot/README.md

 3. ```/reset``` - this command will reset all bot settings.

-4. Buttons - buttons for interaction with a bot.
+4. Hello - greet the bot